dkkriste/gnatmqforazure/README.md

 * Retained messages;
 * Will message (QoS, topic and message);
 * Username/Password via a User Access Control;
 * Subscription to topics with wildcards;
 * Publish and subscribe handle using inflight queue;
-* Security connection with SSL/TLS;

 Features not included in the current release :